JSubs/Data-Analyst-Portfolio/README.md

 Key customers contributing the highest revenue

-Purpose
+**Purpose
+**

-This dashboard supports data-driven decision making by providing a clear, visual summary of sales performance.
+This dashboard supports data-driven decision-making by providing a clear, visual summary of sales performance.
 It helps teams identify where to focus sales strategies, strengthen customer relationships, and optimize product portfolios.

-Tools Used
+**Tools Used**

 Power BI for dashboard creation and interactive visualizations